LiuRan89/RBforc4d/docs/DifwithRealbook.md

 ![ani](/img/coverwhole.png)
 ![ani](/img/seam.png)

-3. The hard cover of Riggebook can choose whether there is a groove.
+3. The hard cover of Riggebook can choose whether there is a groove.And the shape of the groove can be customized.
     ![ani](/img/grr.png)
 4. Riggebook has the option of soft cover books, meaning that the cover of the book can also be bend, making it more suitable for creating books like magazines with soft cover covers.
     ![ani](/img/softcc.png)